What You Need To Know

 Let’s face it, insurance costs add up, and often you’ll pay more in insurance over the course of your life than you would if you just paid for issues as they arose.
 However, car insurance is a requirement, with liability being the minimum in almost every state.
 With that being said, it doesn’t mean you can’t save a little money along the way.
-Below are 10 ways to save on car insurance, so you can spend that money elsewhere.
+Below are 10 ways to save on car insurance so that you can spend that money elsewhere.

 Compare Insurance Providers and their Policies

 Okay, we know this is probably the most annoying part about getting coverage, but once it’s over, you’ll thank yourself later for all the money you end up saving.
-Yes, you’re going to have to deal with an insurance agent who wants to sell you everything, including the kitchen sink when you probably don’t need it.
+Yes, you’re going to have to deal with an insurance agent who wants to sell you everything, including the kitchen sink, when you probably don’t need it.
 Yes, the representative will most likely try and sell you the most expensive policy they have.
 Yes, you’re going to have to give up a lot of personal information—and get annoying follow-up calls long after you make your selection.
 However, in the end, it is worth it to comparison shop.

 Sadly, most insurance agencies don’t offer this information up-front on their websites, so you’re going to have to call and talk to a real person.
 You’ll probably be on hold for too long and wonder if you should just go with the easy online application.
 Yes, you can do that, but you’ll probably end up paying more in the end.
 So, make sure you compare auto insurance agencies and their policies.